 As early as the 1870s, LED Light Therapy has been used by many health practitioners and hospitals around the world, as a way of treating bacterial infections on the skin, and has also used been used by global dermatologists to treat acne naturally, both with a high success rate.

-“LED therapy is able to target intracellular structures and molecules.
+“LED therapy can target intracellular structures and molecules.
 Meaning, it can effectively repair damage to the inside of skin cells where most technologies will work on the exterior of the cells, such as ultrasonic technologies.

 This means there are no side effects when using LED Light Therapy on the skin, as the wavelengths of the treatment process are regenerative and reparative, not damaging and destructive.